qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 Explore Data-defined override buttons with atlas
 ------------------------------------------------

-There are several places where you can use a |dataDefined| :sup:`Data defined override` button to override the selected setting.
-These options are particularly useful with atlas generation.
+There are several places where you can use a |dataDefined|
+:sup:`Data defined override` button to override the selected setting.
+This is particularly useful with atlas generation.
 See :ref:`data_defined` for more details on this widget.

-For the following examples the :file:`Regions` layer of the QGIS sample dataset is used and selected as coverage layer for the atlas generation.
+For the following examples the :file:`Regions` layer of the QGIS sample dataset is used and selected as :guilabel:`Coverage layer` for the atlas generation.
-We also assume it's a single page layout containing a map and a label items.
+We assume that it is a single page layout containing a map item and a label item.

-When the height (north-south) of the extents of a region is greater than its width (east-west), you rather want to use *Portrait* instead of *Landscape* orientation to optimize the use of paper.
-With a |dataDefined|
+When the height (north-south) of a region extent is greater than its width (east-west), you should use *Portrait* instead of *Landscape* orientation to optimize the use of paper.
-:sup:`Data Defined Override` button you can dynamically set the paper orientation.
+With a |dataDefined| :sup:`Data Defined Override` button you can dynamically set the paper orientation.

 Right-click on the page and select :guilabel:`Page Properties` to open the panel.
-We want to set the orientation dynamically, using an expression depending on the region geometry so press the |dataDefined| button of field :guilabel:`Orientation`, select :guilabel:`Edit...` to open the :guilabel:`Expression string builder` dialog and enter the following expression:
+We want to set the orientation dynamically, using an expression depending on the region geometry, so press the |dataDefined| button of field :guilabel:`Orientation`, select :guilabel:`Edit...` to open the :guilabel:`Expression string builder` dialog and enter the following
+expression:

 .. code::